-In my version of salmon carbonara I wanted to prepare spaghetti carbonara with smoked salmon instead of guanciale.
-I also added a little of orange zest and its juice and oregano, to give the dish more flavor and color.
+We also added a little of orange zest and its juice and oregano, to give the dish more flavor and color.
 The freshness of the orange and of the oregano removes the fat part of the salmon and these flavors match perfectly.

 Smoked Salmon Carbonara is a really delicious dish, fresh and suitable for summer lunches, while the traditional Carbonara is a perfect dish for the fall/winter season.

 Smoked Salmon Carbonara recipe is so easy to prepare that you don’t need more than 15 minutes to have it all done and ready to be served.
 It looks really appetizing, your guests or family will surely enjoy it.